Our New Call For Articles (2015):

 JSR: Journal for the Study of Radicalisma print academic journal published by Michigan State University Pressannounces a call for articles and reviews for our tenth year of issues.
 We are interested in articles on radicalism in a wide range of contexts and areas, and encourage articles from humanities and social science perspectives.
 The Journal for the Study of Radicalism engages in serious, scholarly exploration of the forms, representations, meanings, and historical influences of radical social movements.
 With sensitivity and openness to historical and cultural contexts of the term, we loosely define "radical," as distinguished from "reformers," to mean groups who seek revolutionary alternatives to hegemonic social and political institutions, and who use violent or non-violent means to resist authority and to bring about change.
 The journal is eclectic, without dogma or strict political agenda, and ranges broadly across social and political groups worldwide, whether typically defined as "left" or "right."
 We expect contributors to come from a wide range of fields and disciplines, including ethnography, sociology, political science, literature, history, philosophy, critical media studies, literary studies, religious studies, psychology, women’s studies, and critical race studies.
 We especially welcome articles that reconceptualize definitions and theories of radicalism, feature underrepresented radical groups, and introduce new topics and methods of study.

-Our next thematic issue is on literature and radicalism.
-We are interested in the ways radical groups, individuals, or movements appear in fiction or poetry.
-We are interested in radicalism across the political spectrum (or perhaps even off the conventional spectrum, as the case may be).
+Our next thematic issue is on ecological radicalism.
+We are particularly interested in contemporary international movements or organizations engaged in ecological activism aimed at the dramatic transformation of society, as well as in historical instances of such groups in the past.
+And of course we are interested in radicalism across the political spectrum (or perhaps even off the conventional spectrum, as the case may be).

 Submissions should be 20-30 pages in length, in .doc format, and conform to Chicago Manual of Style endnotes.
 Please include a one-paragraph abstract.
 Images for possible use in an article should be 300 dpi.
 Authors are responsible for requesting and receiving permission to reprint images for scholarly use.